DataDog/integrations-core/gitlab/README.md

 ### Service Checks

-The Gitlab check includes a readiness and a liveness service check.
+The Gitlab check includes health, readiness, and liveness service checks.

-Moreover, it provides a service check to ensure that the local Prometheus endpoint is available.
+`gitlab.prometheus_endpoint_up`: Returns `CRITICAL` if the check cannot access the Prometheus metrics endpoint of the Gitlab instance.
+`gitlab.health`: Returns `CRITICAL` if the check cannot access the Gitlab instance.
+`gitlab.liveness`: Returns `CRITICAL` if the check cannot access the Gitlab instance due to deadlock with Rails Controllers.
+`gitlab.readiness`: Returns `CRITICAL` if the Gitlab instance is able to accept traffic via Rails Controllers.

 ## Troubleshooting